Who We Are

 While ASFPM recognizes the need to use all tools to manage flood risk, because ASFPM’s mission is to also recognize the natural functions of floodplains, non-structural flood risk management options are preferred over large flood control structures.

-At the same time, because flooding is a local issue, ASFPM has long encouraged the creation of state chapters to better support professionals at the state and local levels and provide a stronger unified voice for local communities.
+At the same time, because flooding is a local issue, ASFPM has long encouraged the creation of state chapters so they can better support professionals at the state and local levels and provide a stronger unified voice for local communities, which are the key to community sustainability from flooding.
 There are 37 chapters representing 42 states with a number of other state associations working toward ASFPM chapter status.
 Together, our national members and state chapter members are 20,000 strong and represent local, state, and federal government agencies, citizen groups, private consulting firms, academia, insurance industry, and lenders.

 In addition, ASFPM established the national certified floodplain manager (CFM) program in 1998 to create a baseline of professional knowledge and competencies in floodplain management.
 The program requires passing a rigorous exam and earning continuing education credits annually to maintain certification.
 Currently, we have more than 10,500 CFMs nationwide.